 Andy has written for many journals and magazines, including Kindred Spirit and New Dawn, and he regularly contributes to the popular alternative journal Nexus Magazine.
 Andy is the founder of Vital Signs Publishing, which has produced Geoff Stray’s influential book Beyond 2012: Catastrophe or Ecstasy and Richard Smith’s A Future World Vision, both edited by Andy.

 One of Britain’s most prolific lecturers, Andy is renowned for his striking and persuasive presentations on ‘mysteries and histories’ across the country, and has also presented in many other parts of the world, including America, Australia, Brazil, Peru, Denmark and several other European countries.
-Remarkably, Andy has given something approaching 3,000 lectures over the years and has addressed many thousands of people in that time.
+Remarkably, Andy has given several thousand lectures over the years and has addressed a huge number of people in that time.
 See Events for dates of Andy’s forthcoming public presentations, and Lectures to see his available talks.

 Andy’s presentations have brought often marginalised subjects into public venues to great success, and he regularly addresses both alternative groups and also established organisations such as The National Trust, U3A, the Women’s Institute, Rotary, Round Table and Probus, to name but a few.
 Andy speaks for audiences of all sizes, from intimate events to large conferences, including a number of appearances to 1500 people at Eastbourne’s prestigious Congress Theatre (see picture).

 Andy is founder of the Changing Times truth and mysteries group in East Sussex and is also co-presenter of the celebrated Glastonbury Symposium, one of the UK’s longest-running alternative events.
 He is also an experienced keyboard player and still plays live with guitarist Phil Light after 33 years!
 Andy is married to the well-known psychological astrologer Helen Sewell.